 CI and CBF have entered into a Contractual Trust Agreement (CTA), shared within Deutsche Börse Group, that serves to cover fund pension plans of employees.
-The funds put into the CTA are invested into a special investment fund that is exposed to interest rate risk, currency risk and equity risk.
-Since the overall amount invested is limited and the Market VaR is low, the market risk from investing in the CTA's investments is seen as immaterial.
+The funds put into the CTA are invested into a special investment fund that is exposed to interest rate risk, currency risk and equity price risk.